Sometimes it seems that the Federal Budget could be improved through a strong dose of Taoist thinking.

 Wouldn’t it be rather more useful to all and sundry for the Budget figures to show a range of outcomes, along with Treasury’s actual forecast?

 This would be far more in line with real world economics.
 It would also help to lessen the expectation of genius from our politicians and leaders.
 The truth is that they simply do not know the future.
-They cannot control receipts as the income received by the Government will be generally based on percentages, which in turn will be based on variable figures. – for example, on company tax receipts which will depend upon how much profit companies make.
+They cannot control receipts as the income received by the Government will be generally based on percentages, who wants anxiety which in turn will be based on variable figures. – for example, on company tax receipts which will depend upon how much profit companies make.
 Maybe the Budget could make a better effort at showing the areas that are (relatively) fixed versus those that are variable?

 This won’t have any real impact on what actually DOES happen – but that is true of the current situation as well.
 However, it should help to make the Budget process just a little bit more understandable to all we of the Great Unwashed, who are not overly familiar with the country’s accounts.